davwheat/node-js-file-uploads-server-docker/README.md

 ## Introduction

-Docker will automatically clone the latest version of the uploads server, and install dependencies with Yarn.
+This container takes away almost all the effort required to deploy this uploads server to a device.
+I personally use this container on my Raspberry Pi.

+When starting the container, Docker will automatically pull the lastest Node 16 Docker image to use, as well as cloning the most up-to-date version of the uploads server.
+Subsequent runs will only call `git pull` instead of performing a full clone.
+Dependencies are automatically installed using Yarn within the container.

-The `uploads` folder will be added as a Docker volume and mounted within the container at `/uploads`.
+The `uploads` folder in this directory will be added as a Docker volume and mounted within the container at `/usr/uploads`.
+Compared to a normal hosting setup, this reduces the risks (but does not eliminate) of access to files outside the uploads folder.

-The `env.jsonc` and will be copied to the container automatically as well.
+The `env.jsonc` and `auth.json` are linked to the container bi-directionally, meaning that changes to these files will be synced between the host system and the container.
+Note that modifying the `env.jsonc` **does** require a restart of the container (`docker-compose restart`) due to caching.

 ## Editing configuration

 When you edit your server configuration, you need to restart the Docker container for the changes to take effect.

-A simple `docker-compose up -d` should recreate the container and update the config used for it internally.
-If it doesn't, check out the [updating documentation](#updating-the-server)
+A simple `docker-compose restart` should recreate the container if it's already running.

 ## Updating the server